GrubbyGroo/opensourcebootcamp/README.md

 The purpose of creating the Opensource Bootcamp was to set out a very specific goal with an outlined curriculum.
 A curriculum that is well written, easy to follow yet challenging.

 ## The Analogy
 Software is harmless yet it can do a lot of damage is used incorrectly.
-Learning industry practices and standards are so important.
+Learning industry standards are very important.

 This is the reason driver's license are issued in several countries to those who drive vehicles.
 Driving a car is almost a necessity in some parts of the world.
 Learning the rules of the road when operating a vehicle is important.
 Having more than one individual on the road operating a piece of machinery that weighs over 2,000lbs (453kg) can be dangerous if everyone is not following the same rules.